pg-support/supt-km/docs/index.md

 ---
 ## Announcement
+### 2024/5/27
+- US OOW repairs are back.
+Jeff is ready for work!

 ### 2024/5/3
 Spark LIVE DOA/RMA (US)
 - For Spark LIVE DOA/RMA (US) replacement, please create a request on JIRA.